 * Laura Pazuchowski and Lindsey Griffith have presented a short performance "In light of" as a part of the symposium "(Re) sounding Bodies"at University of California at Davis on May 19, 2017.
 This 20-minute piece examined space and time through the use of lamps.

-* Duff Norris, Lindsey Griffith and Laura Pazuchowski are working with the graduate students from MICA (Maryland Institute College of Art) and Peabody Institute.
-They will present the collaborative performances on April 9th, 2:00pm at Walter's Museum of Art.
-FREE.
+* Duff Norris, Lindsey Griffith and Laura Pazuchowski have presented works in collaboration with the graduate students from MICA (Maryland Institute College of Art) and Peabody Institute.
+April 9, 2017 at Walter's Museum of Art.

 * Sara B. received a recognition from DC Metro Theatre Arts for her sound design work " Edith can shoot things and hit'them" at Iron Crow Theatre in Baltimore. "... reinforce the sense of time and place, as well as providing cover for smooth transitions between scenes."

 * Susan Stroupe (2012) directed Submersive Theatre's site-specific theatre "H.T.
 Darling's Incredible Musaeum Presents: The Treasures of New Galapagos, Astonishing Aquisitions from the Perisphere".
 Click here for the fabulous review from Baltimore City Paper!

 * Rohaizad Suaidi (2001) is back in Baltimore!
 He has received a recognition from DC Metro Theatre Arts for the role of Kenny he played in " Edith can shoot things and hit'them" at Iron Crow Theatre.
 He will be appearing in Single Carrot's "Promnade: Baltimore" in June 2017.

 * Monique Holt (2010) just completed translating "Hamlet" for Charles Fee of Great Lakes Theatre Festival.
 In February, she will be in Burgundy, France to coach and supervise the American actors signing in French and Russian Sign Languages for a "Tolstoy-based story" film.
 In June, 2017 She will be co-facilitate TCG: Theatre Communication Group’s 27th Annual National 3-Days Conference in Portland, OR.